Ankitdulani/Face-Potriat/README.md

 # Face-Potriat

-There is a Saying "You Dont take a Photograph you make it" and here it is... <br>
+There is a Saying "**You Dont take a Photograph you make it" and here it is...** <br>

-Face-Potrait is an attempt to create Art using Code(AAS - Art As Code).This repository include alot of algorithms from Image Processing, Voxelisation, 3D Mathematics and what not.
+Face-Potrait is an attempt to create Art using Code(AAS - Art As Code).This repository uses of algorithms from Image Processing, Voxelisation, 3D Mathematics and what not.

 To Run the code.